What is the difference between active and restorative yoga?

 • Enjoy physical challenges

-• Have good baseline fitness
+• Have a good baseline fitness level

 • Want to combine cardiovascular benefits with flexibility training